Kids Health

 How can you keep your kids safe at the pool?

-Zack Zarrilli, a firefighter and owner of SureFire CPR, has a great tip for keeping kids safe around water: “Always designate someone as a ‘water watcher.'”
+Zack Zarrilli, a former firefighter and paramedic and the owner of SureFire CPR, has a great tip for keeping kids safe around water: “Always designate someone as a ‘water watcher.'”
 That means the only job that they have is to watch the kids in the pool, he noted.
 No phones, books, or alcohol are allowed.

 Dr. Perno, agreed.
 “All too often, there are several adults around, but no one is dedicated to watching the children.
 When there are multiple adults, everyone assumes someone else is watching.”
 This is extremely problematic.